jadecobra/python_tdd_exercises/source/passing_values.rst

           "I received this message: <class 'bool'>"
       )

-  the terminal displays an :doc:`AssertionError` for the next test.
+  the terminal displays an :doc:`/AssertionError` for the next test.
 - I repeat the solution for each data type until all tests pass

 VOILA!